dortania/OpenCore-Legacy-Patcher/docs/START.md

 ## How do I get started?

-1. The first step of ensuring whether your model is support is checking here:
+1. The first step of ensuring whether your model is supported is checking here:

 * [Supported Models](./MODELS.md)